hidayat3676/tms_test/README.md

 <p>When you run test case it refresh database so all persistent data will be loss.</p>

 ## Api's
+- run `php artisan l5-swagger:generate` to generate api docs

-- for details about apis visit `api/documentation`
+- then visit `api/documentation` for details about apis